Fields for datasets contain the following properties:

 A parameter has the following configurable properties:

-Constraints: The constraints on a parameter.
-These constraints influence which values can be selected for parameter input values by the end user.
-Constraints can be associated with user roles in the data set security.
-There are two type of constraints: ranges which apply to numeric and date parameters and XPath constraints which apply to object parameters.
+- Constraints – The constraints on a parameter influence which values can be selected for parameter input values by the end-user.
+Constraints can be associated with user roles in dataset security.
+There are two types of constraints:

-Ranges: When a parameter is defined as a range the drop-down box in the report shows each range instead of all values within the ranges.
-Currency (deprecated), float (deprecated) and decimal parameters are always ranges.
+- Ranges – When a parameter is defined as a range, the drop-down box in the report shows each range instead of all values within the ranges.
+Decimal parameters are always ranges.

 - XPath Constraints – An XPath constraint can be defined using XPath.
 Multiple constraints can be defined on a parameter and each constraint can be associated with a user role.